Background: Dietary carbohydrates are a group of natural compounds that includes simple

 to provide energy for various physiological functions in the body.

-Objective: A relatively high intake of complex carbohydrate and a limited intake of added or free
+Objective: A relatively high intake of complex carbohydrates and a limited intake of added or free

-Methods: The requirement of carbohydrates in diet such as sugars, starches and fibres is essential
+Methods: The requirement of carbohydrates in diets such as sugars, starches, and fibres is essential

-to understand and evaluate the nutritional status of individuals, populations and the epidemiology
+to understand and evaluate the nutritional status of individuals, populations, and the epidemiology